-How is Atera Preparing for the GDPR?
+How did Atera prepare for the GDPR?

 - GDPR Strategy.
 We have retained outside counsel to help us understand the GDPR and prepare for the GDPR.
 We have closely analyzed the requirements of the GDPR.
 We have an internal taskforce with members of different departments that are responsible for GDPR compliance.
 Members of our senior management have been personally involved in the supervision of implementing our process of preparing for the GDPR.
 We are approaching the process of planning our GDPR compliance strategy with our engineering, product, security and legal teams, to implement the necessary procedures and practices.
 Our engineering, product, security and legal teams are responsible for GDPR compliance.

 - Data Mapping.
 We mapped Atera’s data collection practices and determined Atera is a data processor and we have prepared a Data Processing Agreement to be signed by our customers who are subject to the GDPR and need to sign a DPA with us.